StarbirdTech/AI-Blueprints/ngc-integration/agentic-rag-with-tensorrtllm/data/context/aistudio/using-aistudio/model-deployment/pytorch-model-mlflow.md

 ![Registered Model in MLFlow](/img/registered_model_mlflow.png)

 ## Summary

-In this guide, we walked through the entire workflow for building a breast cancer classification model using PyTorch, and logging and managing the model lifecycle using MLflow within the AI Studio environment.
+In this guide, we walked through the entire workflow for building a breast cancer classification model using PyTorch, and logging and managing the model's lifecycle using MLflow within the AI Studio environment.
 We covered data exploration, model training, loss tracking, and evaluation.

 Using AI Studio's pre-configured environment makes it easy to set up MLflow and begin tracking your models, enabling you to focus on developing and improving the model itself rather than dealing with configuration challenges.
 Feel free to extend this workflow to more complex models or datasets to meet your specific use cases.